alchemy-fr/Phraseanet-Docs/en/User/Guide/Push.rst

 The Push
 --------

-The Push is a submission of documents or baskets of documents.
-Reversely to an e-mail export, the *Push* does not physically transmit the documents.
-It notifies in the interface, and also notifies by e-mail, and leave at the users disposal some media selections coming from baskets that they can consult and eventually download.
+The Push is a submission of documents or selection of documents.
+Unlike an email export, the *Push* does not physically transmit documents.
+It notifies in the interface, notifies by email, and leave at the users disposal some media selections that they can consult and eventually download.

 Push documents
 **************

-* **Select one or several documents** in the results display area or in an opened basket or open a story in the work area.
+* **Select one or several documents** in the results display area or in an opened basket or story in the work zone.

-* **Click on the Push button** of one of the Actions palette :
+* **Click on the Push button** of one of the Actions palettes :

 In the Push window...

-* **Select one or several users*** to push toward them the selected documents.
+* **Add one or several users** to push toward them the selected documents.

-To do so, enter their family names, first names or e-mail address in the form field on the top left of the interface.
-An auto-completion system is activated as soon as the third character is entered in order to facilitate users search.
+To do so, enter their names, first names or email address in the form field on the top left of the interface.
+An auto-completion system is activated as soon as the third character is entered in order to facilitate users searches.
-Once the Phraseanet user is detected in the suggested users list, click on his name in order to add him to the sending list.
+Once the Phraseanet user is detected in the suggested users list, click on his name to add him to the sending list.

-**To add one or several non registered users** in a Phraseanet account base to a sending list, click on the link **Add a user**.
+**To add one or several non registered users** to a sending list, click on the link **Add a user**.
-Fill in at least the mandatory fields recognizable by an asterisk then click on the "Add" button.
+Fill in at least the mandatory fields (those with an asterisk) then click on the "Add" button.
 The contact is created and added to the recipients area and his account is created.